 - 1. Show the form number and tax year; - 2.
-Show the organization's name and EIN; - 3.
-Identify clearly the Part or line(s) to which the attachments relate; - Include the information required by the form and use the same format as the form; - 5.
-Follow the same Part and line sequence as the form; and - 6.
-Be on the same size paper as the form.
+Show the organization's name and EIN;

+3. Identify clearly the Part or line(s) to which the attachments relate;

+4. Include the information required by the form and use the same format as the form;

+5. Follow the same Part and line sequence as the form; and

+6. Be on the same size paper as the form.

 Checklist for a properly completed return.

-- Complete Schedule A (Form 990 or 990-EZ) if your organization is a section 501(c)(3), 501(e), (f), (k), (n) organization or a section 4947(a)(1) trust. - Complete Schedule A (Form 990 or 990-EZ), Part IV-A, Support Schedule, if you are required to check a box on line 10, 11, or 12 of Part IV-A of the Support Schedule. - File Form 990 instead of Form 990-EZ if your organization's gross receipts are more than \$100,000 and total assets at the end of the year are more than \$250,000. - \\ Indicate the correct tax year in the heading of your form. - Have an officer of the organization sign the return. - Complete all Balance Sheet columns.
+Complete Schedule A (Form 990 or 990-EZ) if your organization is a section 501(c)(3), 501(e), (f), (k), (n) organization or a section 4947(a)(1) nonexempt charitable trust.
+Complete Schedule A (Form 990 or 990-EZ), Part IV-A, Support Schedule, if you are required to check a box on line 10, 11, or 12 of Part IV-A of the Support Schedule.
+File Form 990 instead of Form 990-EZ if your organization's gross receipts are \$100,000 or more or total assets at the end of the year are \$250,000 or more.
+Indicate the correct tax year in the heading of your form.
+Have an officer of the organization sign the return.
+Complete all Balance Sheet columns.
 (Part IV (and IV-A and IV-B) of Form 990; Part II of Form 990-EZ).
-Indicate "N/A" if a line, column, or part does not apply.
+Indicate "N/A" if a line, column, or Part does not apply.
 Indicate too, on the applicable line, if a schedule is attached.
-Do not substitute another balance sheet instead of completing the Part II Balance Sheet of Form 990-EZ. - Attach all required pages and schedules to the return. - Indicate the correct 501(c) subsection under which you are tax-exempt.
+Do not substitute another balance sheet instead of completing the Part II Balance Sheet of Form 990-EZ.
+Attach all required pages and schedules to the return.
+Include a list of subordinates if filing a group return.
+Double-check the accuracy of your EIN, tax period, and group exemption number (GEN), if applicable.
+Indicate the correct 501(c) subsection under which you are tax-exempt.
 If there has been a change, attach a copy of the latest determination letter.
-If the letter is unavailable, attach a description of your organization's primary exempt purpose. - Be aware that the Form 990, Form 990-EZ, and their attachments are publicly disclosable.
-Only Schedule B (Form 990 or Form 990-EZ) is nondisclosable but only if it is filed for a tax-exempt organization.
+If the letter is unavailable, attach a description of your organization's primary exempt purpose.
+Be aware that the Form 990, Form 990-EZ, the Schedule A (Form 990 or 990-EZ), and the attachments to be filed with these forms, are publicly disclosable.
+Note, however, the specific public inspection rules in the instructions for Schedule B (Form 990, 990-EZ, or 990-PF).
+Section 501(c)(3) organizations required to complete lines 26, 27, or 28 of Schedule A (Form 990 or 990-EZ) must prepare lists for their own records to substantiate amounts on those lines.
+These lists are not to be filed with the return.
+Do not check the Final Return box in the heading of the Form 990 or 990-EZ unless your organization has ceased operations.